The Multicloud Defense Gateway and Service VPCs or VNets

 AWS CloudWAN

 At this time, Multicloud Defense supports the inclusion of AWS' CloudWAN in egress gateways.
-CloudWAN is is an intent-driven managed wide area network (WAN) service that unifies your data center, branch, and AWS networks.
+CloudWAN is an intent-driven managed wide area network (WAN) service that unifies your data center, branch, and AWS networks.
 While it is possible to create a global network by interconnecting multiple Transit Gateways across regions, CloudWAN offers built-in automation, segmentation, and configuration management features specifically designed for building and operating global networks based on your core network policy.

 This option provides enhanced features such as automated VPC attachments, integrated performance monitoring, and centralized configuration, all managed within AWS Network Manager.
 This enables you to centrally manage and visualize your CloudWAN core network and Transit Gateway networks across AWS accounts, regions, and on-premises locations.